 CD Baby downloads now include MP3-320 and Lossless Audio Codec (FLAC) files for the best audio quality!
 You get all 3 file formats (MP3, MP3-320, & FLAC) for one price!

 In 2008, Eaton remastered and released the previously unreleased North demos as a new single, Murder Of The Minds, which continues to receive industry praise.
-Of course, Eaton’s latest album is a bit of a departure from his early adventures in music.
-Graphic Nature reveals a different facet – a rock/pop side distilled from the years of experience as a musician, engineer, producer and label owner.
-“This is the culmination of many years,” states Eaton, “and this album definitely reflects my growth and personal best to date."
+Then in 2011, he released his debut full-length rock album, Graphic Nature.
+A debut distilled from the years of experience as a musician, engineer, producer and label owner.

-After a bit of a hiatus, Eaton returns with two new dynamic HD videos, The One Who Shines and Graphic Nature.
-And he was featured playing drums on 10 tracks on Sanfilip's 2013 release, Out Of The Dark, and on The Beatles cover, 'I'll Be Back,' from his 2016 release, In Every Dream.
-Eaton also recently broke the top 10 ReverbNation Portland Charts, was endorsed by Allegra Custom Drums, and is currently writing and prepping for a new project.
+In between releases, Eaton was featured playing drums on 10 tracks on Sanfilip's 2013 release, Out Of The Dark, and on The Beatles cover, 'I'll Be Back,' from his 2016 release, In Every Dream.
+Eaton also recently broke the top 10 ReverbNation Portland Charts, and was endorsed by Allegra Custom Drums.

 Hard Bent will be released on November 16, 2018 and available worldwide.